markfinger/python-webpack/README.md

 ### no_parse

-A tuple of package name that Webpack will not parse for 'require' calls.
-This can help to improve the performance of building a bundl which depends on large packages such as jQuery.
+A tuple of package names that Webpack will not parse for 'require' calls.
+This can help to improve the performance of building a bundle that depends on large packages such as jQuery.

 ```python
 from django_webpack.models import WebpackBundle